New “state-of-the-art” carwash coming to Lebanon County

 LEBANON COUNTY, Pa.
-(WHTM) — The new Rolling Thunder Express carwash, owned by Patrick Lewis, is set to open up in January 2023.
+(WHTM) — The new Lebanon County Rolling Thunder Express carwash, owned by Patrick Lewis, is set to open up in January 2023.

-The new carwash is going to be located right next door to Klick Lewis automotive dealership – in the space that use to be utilized as their used car lot.
+The new carwash is going to be located right next door to Klick Lewis automotive dealership – in the space that used to be utilized as their used car lot.

 This carwash, owned by Lewis, is not part of his other business, Klick Lewis.
 Rolling Thunder Express carwash is separate from the dealership, despite its close proximity, according to Lewis.